In their realm, consequences are both just and swift.

-“How do I manifest kindness in my daily interactions?”
+“How do I ensure equality in my relationships?”

 Balancing the scales of the universe, they ensure justice for all.